-Right now I'm writing a review from England, already studying at Abbey College DLD College London on the A-level program - another year, and I will go to the University of London.
+Right now I'm writing a review from England, already studying at Abbey College DLD College London on the A-level program - next year I will enter University of London.

 I'm going to do it after a year - I'm afraid of the final exams, of course, because in fact it's your A-level certificate that will be considered by the admission committee.
-But we do a lot of professional orientation with us: they talk about the peculiarities of different professions, about different universities and their faculties, where it's harder and much easier to help and train to write a motivation letter (oh, without it you can not go anywhere, they always demand), already issued (for a year!) a list of documents that must be prepared.
-In addition, there is a very convenient electronic application system (UCAS, in Russia there is no analogue), so you can knock not one, but five higher schools and look quickly where to take it.
+But we do a lot of professional orientation: they talk about the peculiarities of different professions, about different universities and their faculties, where it's harder or easier to help and train to write a motivation letter, a list of documents that must be prepared.
+In addition, there is a very convenient electronic application system, UCAS.
+You can apply for five higher schools.